billynewport/datasurface/docs/yellow_dp/README.md

 ## Container Orchestration

-The YellowDataPlatform will be designed alongside the Docker Swarm RenderEngine.
+The YellowDataPlatform will be designed alongside the Kubernetes engine.
 Once this is working then we can look at other container orchestration engines.
-An obvious next step is Kubernetes.